anhnguyendepocen/2016-04-15-UCSB/_data/README.md

 The details of how this works (using [Jekyll data files](https://jekyllrb.com/docs/datafiles/)) is beyond the scope of this workshop, but provides a simple satisfying example for applying the [Fork & Pull Request](http://remi-daigle.github.io/2016-04-15-UCSB/git/#fork-pull-request) model to a repository for which you do not have write permissions and want to contribute towards.

-This technique is borrowed from [advanced-js/students](https://github.com/advanced-js/students): student directory, for practicing doing pull requests.
+This technique is borrowed from [advanced-js/students](https://github.com/advanced-js/students): "student directory, for practicing doing pull requests".